-The title of Honorary Member is a very important recognition given by the Society to an extremely limited number of persons for the great contributions that they have given, during their career, to Nephrology and our Society.
+The title of Honorary Member is an important recognition given by the ERA to an extremely limited number of persons for the great contributions that they have made, during their careers, to Nephrology and our Society

-Honorary members are appointed by a resolution of the ERA Council upon the proposal of any two other members of ERA.
+Honorary Members are appointed by a resolution of the ERA Council upon the proposal of any two other ERA Members.